-In the sort of news you likely did not see reported on TV or on your favorite websites, the F450 has been added to the existing Super Duty emissions scandal Ford finds itself embroiled in.
-While we had announced that Ford was being targeted for class action litigation for its F250 and F350 vehicles, circa model year 2011-17, an amended class complaint filed in May expands the scope.
-Now, as the complaint to the case argues, model year 2011-17 F250, F350 and F450 are alleged to be “affected by the unlawful, unfair, deceptive, and otherwise defective emission controls utilized by Ford.”
+In the sort of news you’re unlikely to see reported on TV or at your favorite websites, the F450 has been added to the existing Super Duty emissions scandal Ford finds itself embroiled in.
+While we had announced that Ford was being targeted for class action litigation for its F250 and F350 vehicles, circa model year 2011-17, an amended class action complaint filed in May expands the scope.
+Now, as the complaint to the case indicates, model year 2011-17 F250, F350 and F450 are alleged to be “affected by the unlawful, unfair, deceptive, and otherwise defective emission controls utilized by Ford.”

 EMISSIONS SCANDALS GO BEYOND POLITICS